linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

     kubectl get logs hello-world-4jzdm

-To delete the Job and its Pod, issue the `delete` command:
+To delete the Job, and its Pod, issue the `delete` command:

     kubectl delete job hello-world